Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 all other definitions, please look up the SCHC specification
 {{I-D.ietf-lpwan-ipv6-static-context-hc}}.

-  o  DevEUI: an IEEE EUI-64 identifier used to identify the device during the
+  o  DevEUI: an IEEE EUI-64 identifier used to identify the end-device during the
      procedure while joining the network (Join Procedure)

-  o  DevAddr: a 32-bit non-unique identifier assigned to a device statically or
+  o  DevAddr: a 32-bit non-unique identifier assigned to a end-device statically or
      dynamically after a Join Procedure (depending on the activation mode)

   o  TBD: all significant LoRaWAN-related terms.